When I first got the idea for this topic I immediately thought of my husband and The Beatles tune, “Can’t Buy Me Love.” You remember that song:

-“A written agreement defining the financial expectations of a marriage is one of the best ways to reduce or eliminate disagreements over money; and, should a divorce ever occur, the best way to move through a divorce in a cost effective manner.”
+“A written agreement defining the financial expectations of a marriage is one of the best ways to reduce or eliminate disagreements over money; and, should a divorce ever occur, the best way to move through a divorce in a cost-effective manner.”

 – Marlo Van Oorschot, Van Oorschot Law Group, PC.
 Click HERE for her related blog.

-So when it comes to your honey and money, just think of the 4 keys to unlock the mysterious of love and marriage I mentioned, and you’ll be humming sweet nothings to your partner along to The Beatles song:
+So when it comes to your honey and money, just think of the 4 keys to unlock the mysteries of love and marriage I mentioned, and you’ll be humming sweet nothings to your partner along to The Beatles song: